-To discover an ancestor requires that they must be documented in some way, and for most people that means being discoverable only at times when the church or government took an interest in their existence: at birth, when getting married, and when dead.
+To discover an ancestor of course requires that they must be documented in some way.
+For most people, that means being discoverable only at times when the church or government took an interest in their existence: most notably, at birth, death or marriage.
+For many countries, there is a wealth of further "life course" extant archive records.
 In England and the United States there is also the luxury of census records.
 In Ireland and Australia that is not the case, neither country has any nineteenth-century census records to speak of.
-Genealogists have become adept at using other sources to tell their family story.
-Family historians have long appreciated the utility of the records of the historical criminal justice system.
+Genealogists have in turn become adept at using other sources to tell their family story.
+As a result, genealogists and family historians have long appreciated the utility of the records of the historical criminal justice system.
 They are some of the best records for the discovery of ordinary ancestors.
-The records cover relatively large percentage of the population and contain levels of detail not found in most records.
-From the nineteenth century prison registers recorded, beyond offence and sentencing information as expected, details on height, weight, hair and eye colour, distinguishing markings, and education levels.
-Convict records can also include name and address details of victims and next of kin, copies of letters, and after the 1850s photographs of the prisoner.
+The records cover a relatively large percentage of the population and contain levels of detail not found in most records.
+From the nineteenth century, prison registers recorded much which went beyond mere "offence" and "sentence" information.
+For example, prison licences recorded biometric and personal details, including "height", "weight", "hair" and "eye" colour, "distinguishing markings" and "education" levels.
+Other convict resources, can also include a kaleidoscope of detailed personal information, from name and address details of victims and next of kin to copies of letters and, after the 1850s, photographs of the prisoner.

-Having said all of that discovering a criminal ancestor was previously a pain-staking business requiring many hours sifting through microfilm and precise knowledge of the offence and the movement of the individual through the criminal justice system.
-Usually the search was only undertaken by those that knew, or suspected that there might be, a criminal in the family tree.
+Discovering a criminal ancestor was previously a pain-staking business requiring many hours sifting through microfilm and precise knowledge of the offence and the movement of the individual through the criminal justice system.
+Usually the search was only undertaken by those that knew (or suspected that there might be) a criminal in the family tree.
 With digitisation the search for a convict ancestor became easier.
 It is now possible to satisfy simple curiosity and type a name into a search engine to see if an ancestor might have been imprisoned or transported.
-But piecing together that ancestor's life and to answer questions such as: was this their first offence?; were they actually executed or transported? remains a challenge.
-The Digital Panopticon can help answer these questions.
+But piecing together that ancestor's life remains a challenge.
+The Digital Panopticon can build a detailed "Life" and help find elusive answers to such tantalising questions as: Was this their first offence?
+Were they actually executed or transported?.